 - 1 Resolutions for those Beginning/New to Running

-- 2 Resolutions for those Returning to Running after a Layoff or Trouble Finding Consistency
+- 2 Resolutions for those Returning to Running after a Layoff or having Trouble Finding Consistency

 - 3 Keeping Your Resolution Simple and Having the Support to Keep It Going